bsmith993/PlexToInsteon/README.md

 -------------------------------------------------
 INSTALLATION:
 -You must have Python installed.
 (Google it if you need help) This is written for Python 3.4 -There is no installation for the script itself.
-Simply place the files in a folder (example: c:\scripts\PlexToInsteon) and then schedule a job using the windows task scheduler (or however else you'd like to trigger it).
+Simply place the files in the following folder c:\scripts\PlexToInsteon and then schedule a job using the windows task scheduler (or however else you'd like to trigger it).
 -Modify the ini file to your variables and fire up the script.
 -The script will continuously run.
 It is low memory and CPU usage so I just let it be.
 -The script will fail right now if the Plex Server is stopped.
 So I have to restart it sometimes.